This Dairy-Free Coconut Whipped Cream is the perfect substitute for whipped cream on everything: pies, cakes or coffee.

 Do you have the urge to top everything from pie to cocoa with piles of pillowy whipped cream, but you or someone you love is dairy-free or vegetarian?
 No worries!
 This coconut whipped cream is so fabulous, you won’t miss the dairy a bit.

 I’ve tried recipes using canned coconut cream, and some that add coconut oil too.
-I’ve found this method is the most consistent and has the smoothest results.
+I’ve found this method is the most consistent and has the smoothest results, along with the smooth vanilla flavor from vanilla bean paste.
 You’ll end up with some leftover liquid from the coconut milk, which I pour in a jar and use to make a quick curry, smoothie or green juice.

 This recipe can be doubled, and I usually do, since the cream keeps in the refrigerator for up to a week.
 The whipped coconut cream will harden when chilled, so if you make it in advance, pull it out of the fridge 15 minutes before you intend to use it.

 Dairy-Free Coconut Whipped Cream

 Whipped cream makes basically every dessert better, but being dairy-free doesn't have to mean you can't enjoy it.
 This coconut whipped cream is just as tasty!

 - 2 13.5 or 14-ounce cans full fat coconut milk